 Folklore Fellows is an international network of folklorists, which promotes scientific contacts between researchers, publication work and research training.
 In striving to meet its objectives, Folklore Fellows invites outstanding and active researchers from across the globe to become members.

-Folklore Fellows operates under the auspices of the Finnish Academy of Science and Letters.
-The membership forms an editorial advisory body on the Academy’s Folklore Fellows’ Communications series, and participates in organising the research courses of the Folklore Fellows’ Summer School.
+The Folklore Fellows membership forms an editorial advisory body on the Folklore Fellows’ Communications series, and participates in organising the research courses of the Folklore Fellows’ Summer School.
 The activities of the Folklore Fellows are related in the Folklore Fellows’ Network bulletin.